kaminingyou/history-notes/src/chapter4/32tmp.md

     * Affirmation of cultural identity
     * Support for arts and creators
     * Citizen access and participation in cultural life
-* Cultural crown coprporations
+* Cultural crown corporations
   * *CALQ* *(1994)*
-    * To support the dessemination of individual artists and organisations in Quebec, Canada and abroad.
+    * To support the dissemination of individual artists and organisations in Quebec, Canada and abroad.
   * *SODEC* *(1995)*
     * To promote and support the creation, production and influence of Quebec culture.
-* Dessemination of culture worldwide
+* Dissemination of culture worldwide
   * Quebec artists are given a platform to show their works.

 ### Information Society